 • Includes all training materials, and the cost of a commercial learner's permit and one attempt of the state road test.

-• Trainees must obtain the DOT medical exam and DOT drug screen at their own expense.
+• Trainees must obtain the DOT medical exam and a personal, non-DOT drug screen at their own expense.

 • Training is conducted in an automatic truck.